shadowyee/simblock-web-front-end/README.md

 npm install

 2. run
+(run it on localhost:)
 npm run dev                     // run vite

-(if you want to run it on your server:) npm run build                   // build the project modify the package.json: "serve": "vite preview --host" (add --host to the "npm run serve" command) npm run serve                   // run the project on the server
+(if you want to run it on the public/private network:) npm run build                   // build the project modify the package.json: "serve": "vite preview --host" (add --host to the "npm run serve" command) npm run serve                   // run the project on the public/private network
 ```